SneRam-0105/My_Portfolio/README.md

 ## Hi there 👋

-**SneRam-0105/SneRam-0105** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 - 🔭 I’m currently a student in Business college Helsinki
-- 🌱 I’m currently learning Full stack web development
+- 🌱 I’m currently pursuing my Full stack web development vocational degree
 - 📫 How to reach me: www.linkedin.com/in/sneha-ramalingam
+-